 Alex Toth was the master craftsman of comics.
 He was outspoken, gifted, studious, prolific, and uncompromising.
-He drew a lot and he said a lot.
-Much of it will appear in our upcoming three books devoted to this great artist, and some we just couldn’t comfortably fit.
-Over the next month, we will share some of that material with you in this space, so – here is the first in a series of “Talkin’ Toth.”
+He drew a lot and he said a lot – more than we can comfortably fit into our upcoming three books devoted to this great artist.
+But we can share some of that additional material with you in this space, so – here is our latest in a series of Talkin’ Toth:

 * * * * *